carpentries-incubator/targets-workshop/paper.md

 JHN realized this was the motivation he needed to draft a Carpentries-style curriculum to teach `targets`.
 Prior to the workshop, JHN and AM collaborated through GitHub to craft the curriculum that was used at the workshop and is the basis for the current curriculum.

-The next major phase of curriculum development occurred in 2023, when MM taught the workshop at XXX.
+The next major phase of curriculum development occurred in 2023, when MM taught the workshop at the Walter and Eliza Hall Institute of Medical Research.
-Based on the needs of participants there, MM added an episode for using targets in the context of high-performance computing, as well as contributing improvements to the code base of the lesson to simplify authoring `targets` code chunks.
+Based on the needs of participants there, MM added an episode for using `targets` in the context of high-performance computing, as well as contributing improvements to the code base of the lesson to simplify authoring `targets` code chunks.

 The workshop was taught by JHN twice more during 2024 at Chiba University, Japan.
 Solicitation of feedback from participants, including comments on what went well vs. could be improved, has lead to gradual improvements in the curriculum.